babel/babel-eslint/README.md

 For questions and support please visit the [`#linting`](https://babeljs.slack.com/messages/linting/) babel slack channel (sign up [here](https://babel-slack.herokuapp.com))!

 > Note that the `ecmaFeatures` config property may still be required for ESLint to work properly with features not in ECMAScript 5 by default.
-Examples are `globalReturn`, `modules` and async/await).
+Examples are `globalReturn` and `modules`).

 ## Known Issues